How to Get Over a Mental Block that Holds You Back

 How to Get Over a Mental Block

 Secondly, we must normalize the mistakes.
 They happen.
-If we want every detail to be just right, we’ll never make progress.
+We’ll never make progress if we want every detail to be just right.
 Perfection is the enemy of good, and our pursuit of perfection only slows our overall progress.
 Just press the publish button and get on with it.
 Reshma Saujani, founder and CEO of Girls Who Code and author of Brave Not Perfect, encourages us to intentionally send low-stakes emails with typos as an exercise in normalizing mistakes.

-Give it a try and notice the inner dialogue you experience around a simple typo.
+Try it and notice the inner dialogue you experience around a simple typo.
 This simple activity reveals unnecessary anxiety about others’ perceptions of our abilities and worth.

 There are no new ideas, only new ways of communicating them.
 So, get out there and start that Instagram account.
 Write that blog.
 Start the YouTube channel.
-Tell us your perspective on real estate, on teaching and education, on mothering, on being a partner, or being single, on tech and on business, on being real.
-Share your wisdom with the world, so that we can learn from you.
+Please tell us your perspective on real estate, teaching, education, mothering, being a partner or being single, tech, business, and being real.
+Share your wisdom with the world so that we can learn from you.
 We want to spend that time with you.

 Are you experiencing a mental block or feeling stuck?
-Share with your thoughts and comments below.
+Share your thoughts and comments below.

 Sarah Boyd is a PhD scientist turned tech entrepreneur.
 She has scaled multiple companies and boasts a diverse network of collaborators across entertainment, academia, government, non-profits, and the life science and tech industries.
 Sarah currently serves as the CEO of META Studios, a proudction how that specializes in cross-media development.